17 Fun Things to Do in Brattleboro, VT (Food, Art, and the Outdoors)

 With just over 12,000 residents, Brattleboro is a small town with urban flair.

 The Abenaki people called the area Wantastiquet, which means ‘Lost River’, ‘River of the Lonely Way’, or ‘River that Leads West’.
-The town was chartered as Brattleborough in 1753 and grew up as a mill town before becoming a vibrant commerce hub.
+The town was chartered as Brattleborough in 1753 and grew into a mill town before becoming a vibrant commercial hub.

 Modern-day Brattleboro is an oasis of art galleries, music venues, boutique shopping, and farm-to-table restaurants.